 What are the rules for AutoX?

-For general competition rules, we use the CACC General Competition Rules, as defined by this document.
+For general competition rules, we use the CACC General Competition Rules.
+The most current version can be found here.

 For car classing, please see the next topic.